-The theme is, “See, touch, and enjoy everything,” and that’s exactly what you can do there.
-It has one of the world’s largest planetariums and is filled with interactive, experience-oriented science exhibits that make learning about science fun.
+Home to one of the world's largest planetariums, you can “see, touch, and enjoy everything” at the Tsukuba Expo Center, a facility filled with interactive, experience-oriented science exhibits that make learning about science fun.

-The Tsukuba Expo Center's two stories of high-tech wonders is full of experience-based exhibits.
-They include the Air Bazooka, which shoots cannon-like blasts of air; KAZ, a futuristic high-speed electric car developed by Keio University; Sun Cruiser, a simulation of a trip to the sun; Yurugi-Ishi, which shows you how to move a 50-ton stone through human force alone; and much, much more.
+The Tsukuba Expo Center's two stories of high-tech wizardry centers on experience-based exhibits.
+They include the Air Bazooka, a device that shoots cannon-like blasts of air; KAZ, a futuristic high-speed electric car developed by Keio University; Sun Cruiser, a simulation of a trip to the sun; Yurugi-Ishi, which shows you how to move a 50-ton stone through human force alone; and much, much more.

-Other items on display include the 50-meter tall H-II Launch Vehicle that went into space five times in the 90s.
-You can also see a vehicle used to clear snow in Antarctica and a JT-60 Vacuum Vessel that's used in nuclear fission energy generation.
+Other items on display include a 50-meter tall H-II Launch Vehicle that was sent into space five times in the 90s.
+You can also see a vehicle used to clear snow in Antarctica, and a JT-60 Vacuum Vessel that's used in nuclear fission energy generation.